Concord Parks & Recreation offers many opportunities for residents to get out and play this winter!

 - Memorial Field and White Farm (free to use and maintained by the Capital Ski and Outing Club)

 Did you know the City of Concord has 31 trails in Concord?
 These trails are maintained by a group of volunteers and are managed by Assistant City Planner, Beth Fenstermacher.
 All trails are open year round and offer a great local connection to the outdoors.
 These trails are also great for snowshoeing when there is enough snow.
-Please visit the link below for more information about the trails and monthly hikes that are offered (group hikes temporarily suspended due to COVID-19).
+Please visit the link below for more information about the trails and monthly hikes that are offered.